-All students enrolled at Catholic Ladies' College have the right to feel safe and be safe.
-The safety and wellbeing of children in our care will always be our first priority and we do not and will not tolerate child abuse.
-We aim to create a child-safe and child-friendly environment where children are free to enjoy life to the full without any concern for their safety.
-There is particular attention paid to the most vulnerable children, including Aboriginal and Torres Strait Islander children, children from culturally and/or linguistically diverse backgrounds, children with a disability, children who are unable to live at home, international students and LGBTIQ+ students.
+All students enrolled at the College have the right to feel safe and be safe.
+The safety and wellbeing of children and young people in our care will always be our first priority and we do not and will not tolerate child abuse.
+We aim to create a child-safe and child-friendly environment where children and young people are free to enjoy life to the full without any concern for their safety.
+There is particular attention paid to the most vulnerable children, including Aboriginal and Torres Strait Islander children, children from culturally and/or linguistically diverse backgrounds, children with a disability, children who are unable to live at home, international students and lesbian, gay, bisexual, trans and gender diverse, intersex and queer (LGBTIQ+) students.